dpkjha08/full_json/README.txt

         c.2) run migration command as given in points a.1) and a.2) c.3) to populate data in the tables run command python manage.py add_users_auto <number of users to be add>
                 eg -> python manage.py add_users_auto 10

+8. To install all the packages into your project folder (recommended to have virtual env), the command is : pip install -r requirement.txt